ch-stark/blogvmdeleteprotection/index.md

-That's a great idea.
-Implementing the streamlined and corrected logic will make the solution more robust and easier to manage.

-Here is the full revised blog post, incorporating the efficient ACM Policy and the corrected, robust Gatekeeper Rego logic, formatted in Markdown for easy copying and use.

 🛡️ Unbreakable VMs: Using Policies (ACM + Gatekeeper) to Enforce and Protect Delete Protection Virtual Machines (VMs) often host critical workloads, and the accidental deletion of a VM can be catastrophic.
 If you are a VM user, ensuring that your VM does not get deleted unintentionally is a high priority.